Ivo-Evans/lessons/javascript-fundamentals/004-review.md

 Firstly, look at the titles of the first three lessons, and write down everything you can remember from each lesson.

 Secondly, look at this list of words and try to define each one as best you can.
+The list of words includes pretty much everything from the first three lessons.

 Not knowing the answers is ok - **no one has perfect memory** - but it is also feedback on areas to work on.